iFixRefrigerator/CPEPRO8L-DSA-ACTIVITIES/Recursion_Activity/readme.md

 ### 2. What is the base case of your is_palindrome function?
 ```
+If the length of the parameter is equals to one, it will return True, since for it to be a palindrome it needs an odd length of characters
 ```

 ### 3. What would happen if you removed the base case?
 (You can test it!)